Year or Term Abroad

 - Approving course work completed abroad toward meeting major requirements for students who are taking part in the Year or Term Abroad program.
 The Study Abroad Committee will usually grant general graduation credit on the strength of the student’s transcript.
 In some cases, the relevant DUS will be consulted.
 However, a student who wishes to utilize course work toward meeting major requirements should supply a copy of his or her transcript and any written work you require, as discussed above.
 See Fulfilling Requirements While Away on the Study Abroad website.

-- Approving the award of credit for students in any majors who have completed foreign study while on a Leave of Absence from Yale.
+- Approving the award of credit for students in any major who have completed foreign study while on a Leave of Absence from Yale.
 If a student chooses to study abroad while on a leave of absence from Yale, he or she is not enrolled in the Year or Term Abroad program.
 He or she must seek approval from the relevant DUSes both for credit toward the major and for credit toward the 36-course-credit requirement.
 Thus a student who takes courses in three different disciplines must seek approval for credit from the three appropriate directors of undergraduate studies.
-On approving credit from outside Yale, see Credit from Other Universities in the Academic Regulations and Endorsement of a Student’s Request for Credit for Course Work Done outside Yale under The Committee on Honors and Academic Standing in this handbook.
+See Endorsement of a Student’s Request for Credit for Course Work Done outside Yale under The Committee on Honors and Academic Standing in this handbook.

-Questions about the Year or Term Abroad may be addressed to the Kelly McLaughlin, Assistant Dean of Assessment; Deputy Director and Director of Study Abroad, 55 Whitney Avenue, 432-8684.
+Questions about the Year or Term Abroad may be addressed to the Kelly McLaughlin, Director of Study Abroad; Deputy Director of the Center for International and Professional Experience; and Assistant Dean of Assessment.

 Accessing the DUS Study Abroad Approval Form